 Instead of watching TV, why not go to the movies?
 And go to the movies in style.

 If you’re staying downtown, getting to the Castro Theater couldn’t be easier on MUNI.
 3 lines, the M, L, K/T underground trains go to the Castro District, so you never have to wait more than a couple of minutes, and the Castro street station is just across the street from the theatre.
-Getting back is equally quick and easy.
+Getting back downtown is equally quick and easy.

-And a $7 elevator ride takes you 15 stories above the city.
+A $7 elevator ride takes you 15 stories above the city.